Q:

 A:

-1. structure and molecular isomerism
+1. I've found that structure and molecular isomerism

-There are significant differences in molecular structure between n-butanol (n-butanol) and isobutanol (iso-butanol).
+There are signifiis able tot differences in molecular structure between n-butanol (n-butanol) and isobutanol (iso-butanol).
+You know what I mean?.
 The molecular structure of n-butanol is a straight chain structure, while isobutanol has a branched carbon atom, which makes it asymmetric in molecular structure.
+And This structural difference results in isobutanol having enantiomers, which in some cases exhibit greater complex physical characteristics.
+And The physical characteristics of n-butanol are greater uniform due to its higher structural symmetry.

-2. physical property differences
+2. But physical property differences

 3. Uses and Applications